pixlie/dwata/README.md

 Yes!
 In Dwata, you start a chat thread with an AI model.
 Then you can go into the thread and select to `compare` to any number of other models.

-I am creating a side by side view mode for this where your interactions are sent directly to all selected models in compare mode.
+Dwata will have a side by side view mode for this where your interactions are sent directly to all selected models in compare mode.

 ## What data sources can Dwata connect to?